-6 Estimating the event rates of extreme mass ratio inspirals for eLISA
+5.6 Estimating the event rates of extreme mass ratio inspirals for eLISA

 We can use the horizon distances described in the preceding section to compute the likely number of EMRI events that eLISA will detect, if we make further assumptions about the EMRI occurring in the Universe.
 This depends on the black hole population and on the rate at which EMRI occur around massive black holes with particular properties.
-The latter is poorly known, and we will use results from Hopman (2009) and Amaro-Seoane and Preto (2011) for the rate of inspirals involving black holes.
-The rate $\Gamma{\bullet}$ is found to scale with the central black hole mass, $M{\bullet}$ , as $\Gamma{\bullet} \sim 400 \,\text{Gyr}^{-1} \left(M{\bullet}/3 \times 10^6 \,\text{M}{\odot}\right)^{-0.19}$ .
+The latter is poorly known, and we will use results from (Hopman, 2009) and (Amaro-Seoane and Preto, 2011) for the rate of inspirals involving black holes.
+The rate Γ{\bullet} is found to scale with the central black hole mass, M{\bullet} , as $\Gamma{\bullet} \sim 400 \, \text{Gyr}^{-1} \left(M{\bullet}/3 \times 10^6 \, \text{M}{\odot} \right)^{-0.19}$.
 We do not consider neutron star and white dwarf inspirals in these rate estimates as the expected number of detections with eLISA is less than one in both cases, due to the considerably reduced horizon distance for these events.
-We therefore fix the mass of the inspiraling body at $10 \,\text{M}{\odot}$ , as in the previous section.
+We therefore fix the mass of the inspiraling body at $10 \, \text{M}{\odot}$, as in the previous section.

-To model the black hole population, we take the mass function of black holes to be in the intrinsic mass range $10^4 \text{ M}{\odot} \leq M{\bullet} \leq 5 \times 10^6 \text{ M}{\odot}$ .
+To model the black hole population, we take the mass function of black holes to be in the intrinsic mass range $10^4 M{\odot} \leq M{\bullet} \leq 5 \times 10^6 M{\odot}$.
 Using the assumption that there is no evolution in the black hole mass function, we sampled sources from a uniform distribution in co-moving volume.
-These assumptions are consistent with the mass function derived from the observed galaxy luminosity function using the $M{\bullet} - \sigma$ relation, and excluding Sc-Sd galaxies (Aller and Richstone, 2002, Gair, 2009a, Gair et al., 2004).
-For the results using the AK waveform model, we choose the spin of the central object uniformly in the range $0 \leq a \leq 0.95$ , the eccentricity of the orbit at plunge uniformly in the range $0.05 \leq e_p \leq 0.4$ and all angles to be uniform or uniform in cosine as appropriate.
+These assumptions are consistent with the mass function derived from the observed galaxy luminosity function using the M{\bullet} - σ relation, and excluding Sc-Sd galaxies (Aller and Richstone, 2002, Gair et al., 2004 and Gair, 2009a).
+For the results using the AK waveform model, we choose the spin of the central object uniformly in the range $0 \le a \le 0.95$, the eccentricity of the orbit at plunge uniformly in the range $0.05 \le e_p \le 0.4$ and all angles to be uniform or uniform in cosine as appropriate.
 For the Teukolsky based results we do not need to specify the angles, as we use a sky and orientation averaged sensitivity, and we do not specify the eccentricity or inclination as the orbits are all circular and equatorial (although we assume equal numbers of prograde and retrograde inspirals).
-As before, the Teukolsky results are available for fixed values of the spin only, so we estimate the event rate assuming that all the black holes have spin 0, 0.5 or 0.9.
+As before, the Teukolsky results are available for fixed values of the spin only, so we estimate the event rate in three different cases, assuming that all the black holes have the same spin parameter, which we take equal to 0, 0.5 or 0.9.

 It is important also to correctly randomise over the plunge time of the EMRI.
-For the AK calculation, we choose the plunge time uniformly in $0 \text{ yr} \le t_p \le 5 \text{ yr}$ , with time measured relative to the start of the eLISA observation and assuming an eLISA lifetime of 2 years.
+For the AK calculation, we choose the plunge time uniformly in $0 \text{ yr} \leq t_p \leq 5 \text{ yr}$, with time measured relative to the start of the eLISA observation and assuming an eLISA life-time of 2 years.
 Although sufficiently nearby events with plunge times greater than 5 years in principle could be detected, it was found that such events contribute less than one event to the total event rate.
 For the Teukolsky calculation, we evaluated the observable lifetime for every event, which is the amount of time during the inspiral that eLISA could start to observe that will allow sufficient SNR to be accumulated over the mission lifetime to allow a detection (Gair, 2009a).